superflows-dev/superflows-docs/docs/customize.md

 ---
 sidebar_label: 'Theme & Customization'
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Theme & Customization

-Let us start by learning about the most basic package - react-sf-themes.
-Use the react-sf-themes package to access the global configuration and the default theme provided by Superflows.
+Let us start by learning about the most basic supermod - react-sf-themes.
+Use the react-sf-themes supermod to access the global configuration and the default theme provided by Superflows.

 ## react-sf-themes

-Use the react-sf-themes package to access the global configuration & default theme provided by Superflows.
+Use the react-sf-themes supermod to access the global configuration & default theme provided by Superflows.
 Then customize it further by changing the default values to suit your UI.

 ## How It Works

 Customization works as follows:
-- Access the default configuration and theme values using this package
+- Access the default configuration and theme values using this supermod
 - Modify them as per your requirement
-- Pass the modified object to your Superflows components
+- Pass the modified object down to your other supermods

 ## Theme

-This package provides default values for:
+This supermod provides default values for:
 - Variants
 - Types
 - Colors